 While the children’s swimwear in this project was developed using Jalie 3349, I have also experimented with other swimwear and lingerie sewing patterns when making garments for myself.

-Some of my personal swimwear patterns come from Evie la Luve, a designer who specialises in lingerie and swimwear patterns.
-Their designs focus strongly on fit and construction techniques, which makes them particularly useful when learning how to work with stretch fabrics and elastic finishes.
+Some of my personal swimwear patterns come from Evie La Luve, a designer who specialises in lingerie and swimwear patterns.
+Their designs focus strongly on fit and construction techniques, making them particularly useful when learning how to work with stretch fabrics and elastic finishes.

 I have also sourced specialty fabrics and notions from Emerald Erin.
 I have used lingerie fabrics purchased from Emerald Erin in previous projects and found them to be exceptionally high quality, which is why I was interested in exploring their swimwear materials as well.

-One of the things I particularly enjoy about Emerald Erin’s work is the educational content she shares online.
+One of the aspects I particularly enjoy about Emerald Erin’s work is the educational content shared online.
 Through platforms such as Instagram, she regularly posts videos demonstrating elements of her patternmaking and sewing process.
-These behind-the-scenes insights are incredibly helpful for sewists who want to deepen their understanding of garment construction.
+These behind-the-scenes insights are valuable for sewists who want to deepen their understanding of garment construction.

-And, as an added bonus, her posts occasionally feature her very cute little puppy, which adds a bit of fun to the learning process.
+As an added bonus, her posts occasionally feature her very cute puppy, which adds a light and enjoyable element to the learning process.

 As I continue developing my swimwear designs, these are some of the more advanced notions and hardware I’m interested in exploring to refine fit, structure, and finish.
 These are all available from boobytraps.com.au